'What if I go for something and I don't get it?'

 I would have been the best at it by a long shot...but I was scared of not living up to expectation, so I passed it up and let it go'

 Thats where all of Your Dreams hang out.

-Your Dreams can end up kicking about in the unknown for a few months, years, or even for your entire life.
-It’s the same story for so many in the same situation, and it’s all because we’re too worried about having a chat with the burly bouncers at the door about what needs to be done to be allowed in, as once you’re inside you can start rubbing shoulders with Your Dreams and get better acquainted.
+Your Dreams can end up being in the unknown for a few months, years, or even for your entire life.
+It's the same story for so many in the same situation, and it's all because we're too worried about having a chat with the burly bouncers at the door about what needs to be done to be allowed in.
+Once you're get through that door and inside you can start rubbing shoulders with Your Dreams and get better acquainted.

-They want to ask you endless questions to find out if you are suitable to enter, and because they’re so big and looking down on you, all those factors combined means you decide for yourself that you don’t live up to what is expected and instead back away from them slowly.
+These bouncers want to ask you endless questions to find out if you're suitable to enter, and because they're so big and looking down on you, you decide that you don't live up to what's expected and instead back away from them slowly.